SIRFozzieSEA/GunFunApp/README.md

 ### Release process

-Run `mvn install` to create a new jar file and then when running outside of Eclipse (or other IDE), use the `java -jar gunfunapp-0.0.1-SNAPSHOT.jar` to execute.
+Run `mvn install` to create a new jar file and then when running outside of Eclipse (or other IDE), use the `java -jar gunfunapp-0.0.1-SNAPSHOT.jar` to execute, or `start javaw -jar ..\gunfunapp-0.0.1-SNAPSHOT.jar` to execute without a console window.
 As I run this at startup, I have a batch file which launches it from the `target` folder.
 This will also keep from making mistakes like running your local target folder at the same time as working on code.

 ### Other Notes